Powerlearnproject/se-assignment-day-2-git-and-github-Deeja-ish/README.md

 public repositories are alot easier to use when working wih other developers than private repositories. private repositories are use to store propritary codes.
 ## Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?
+1.Modified means that you have changed the file but have not committed it to your database yet.
+2.Staged means that you have marked a modified file in its current version to go into your next commit snapshot.
+3.Committed means that the data is safely stored in your local database.
+A commit is an operation which sends the latest changes of the source code to the repository, making these changes part of the head revision of the repository.
+Unlike commits in data management, commits in version control systems are kept in the repository indefinitely.
+The commit helps by allowing developers to track the changes made to the code over time, collaborate with other developers, and roll back to previous versions of the code if necessary.
 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.
+Git branching are like a pointer to the snapshot of your changes.
+The core idea behind the Feature Branch Workflow is that all feature development should take place in a dedicated branch instead of the main branch.
+This encapsulation makes it easy for multiple developers to work on a particular feature without disturbing the main codebase.
+1.Switch to your production branch.
+2.Create a branch to add the hotfix.
+3.After it's tested, merge the hotfix branch, and push to production.
+4.Switch back to your original user story and continue working.
 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?

 ## Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?